Prefer a video of this content? Everything you need to know about the mechanics of Profile creation is in this 40 minutes video...

 Convert to standard for embedded files offers very similar parameters to those shown in the previous step, but in this case they relate to embedded PDF files.

-- The first section deals with the special case of PDF/A-3.
-This PDF standard also allows you to embed files left in their original state (not just PDF, but also other formats).
-Do not convert but set relationship entry (PDF/A-3) to ... allows you to define the relationship in one of a number of different ways, including Source, Data, Supplement and others.
+- The first section deals with the special case of PDF/A-3 and PDF/A-4.
+These PDF standards also allow you to embed files left in their original state (not just PDF, but also other formats).
+Do not convert but set relationship entry (PDF/A-3, PDF/A-4) to ... allows you to define the relationship in one of a number of different ways, including Source, Data, Supplement and others.

 - Convert embedded PDF document to PDF/E plus optional Fixups.